By LUXE City Guides; images by Calvin Sit

 The best place to begin a tour of British colonial buildings is in Fanling, once the big city of North District.
 The faded 1950s art deco former market Luen Wo Hui (not to be confused with the current one on Wo Mun Street) attracted vendors from farms throughout the area, and is typical of the public amenities constructed by the British during this period.
-A short distance away you’ll spot the strong neo-classical lines of the Former Fanling Magistracy has been revitalised and is now The HKFYG Leadership Institute; book a guided tour or follow a mobile app for a self-guided tour to learn about the history of the Magistracy.
+The Former Fanling Magistracy has been revitalised and is now The HKFYG Leadership Institute; book a guided tour or follow a mobile app for a self-guided tour to learn about the history of the Magistracy.

 Fanling can be reached by MTR from Central in about 40 minutes, but in the 1960s, getting from a North District outpost to downtown was an all-day affair.
 “It could take two hours just to get to Sha Tin,” recalls the wife of a British police officer who lived in the district in the 1960s.
 “There was a little railway you could catch that ran where the Sha Tau Kok Road is now.”
 Civil servants and police families lived in British-designed houses that were engineered according to rank, with the best and largest facilities going to the highest levels.